Skip to content

 kubectl get nodes -o wide

-When Talos releases a new version or you change system extensions:
+When you change system extensions:

-1. Update extension files in pitower/talos/extensions/ (e.g., amd.yaml, intel.yaml, rpi-poe.yaml)
+1. Edit the schematic files in talos/<cluster>/extensions/ (e.g., amd.yaml, intel.yaml, rpi-poe.yaml)

 Kubernetes Version Upgrades